earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 print(julia)
 ~~~

+The `gpa` field is now set to 3.33:

 ~~~{ caption="Output"}
 Student(name='Julia', roll_no=0.5, major='Statistics', year='sophomore', gpa=3.33, classes=['Statistics 101', 'Graph theory', 'Real analysis'])
 ~~~

+However, you may sometimes need these fields to be immutable.
+There are several advantages.

+To make instances immutable, set the `frozen` parameter in the `@dataclass` decorator to `True`.

 ~~~{.python caption="main.py"}
 # main.py